Savina-B/python-challenge2/README.md

 My final script allowed me to print the analysis to the terminal and export a text file with the results.
 These can be found in the PyBank folder.

-I created a second python script analysing the votes in a small rural town and calculating the following values:
+I created a second Python script analysing the votes in a small rural town and calculating the following values:
 - The total number of votes cast
 - A complete list of candidates who received votes
 - The percentage of votes each candidate won